DidactHQ/didact-docs/docs/quickstarts/write-a-flow.md

 Before we define *what* the Flow will do, we first need to define some top-level configurations and metadata for the Flow.
 These configurations will be saved to persistent storage during Didact Engine's startup, but to do that, we must implement the `ConfigureAsync` method from the `IFlow` interface.

-This method accepts a `FlowConfigurator` class in its constructor.
+This method accepts a `IFlowConfigurator` in its constructor.

 ```cs{7}
 using DidactCore;